Polar-Tang/notes-backend/markdown/short_notes.go/concurrency/go-routine/chan.md

-A **channel** is a type used for communication between [[Goroutine]] or normal function, they pass values with no needing of return statements.
+A **channel** is a type used for communication between [[markdown/short_notes.go/concurrency/go-routine/Goroutine]] or normal function, they pass values with no needing of return statements.
 It allows one goroutine to send data and another to receive it, ensuring **thread-safe communication**.
 #### Declaration
 Creates a channel of type `int`.